 Where are the policy check evaluations performed?

 Datree's policy evaluation process is entirely local.
-Only metadata is sent to our backend, which is used to display your policy check history in your dashboard.
+Only metadata is sent to our backend, which is used to display your policy check results in your dashboard.

 What does the metadata sent to the backend contain?